JessevanVuuren/BrokenBolt/readme.md

 # BrokenBold - TUI

-A crypto coin tool that visualizes information in a terminal.
+A crypto coin tool that visualizes data in a terminal.
+It pulls data directly from the [Kraken API](https://docs.kraken.com/api/) and displays it in real time using a TUI (Terminal User Interface).
+For visualization, it uses the [Ratatui](https://ratatui.rs/) library while de backend in written in Rust.

 ## Interface